Seepage Rehabilitation for Embankment Dams: On-Demand

 President, JWF Consulting, LLC

-John W. France, PE, D.GE, D.WRE is a registered professional engineer providing consulting services through JWF Consulting LLC.
+Mr. John France is a registered professional engineer employed by AECOM as a Vice President and National Technology Leader for Dams.
 He received BS and MS degrees in civil engineering from Cornell University.
-John has more than 40 years of consulting engineering experience, during which time he has worked on hundreds of civil engineering projects.
+Mr. France has 42 years of consulting engineering experience, during which time he has worked on hundreds of civil engineering projects.
 For the past 35 years his professional career has been focused on dam engineering and dam safety services.
-During his career, John has been involved in various capacities in evaluating and remediating seepage issues for earth dams.
+During his career, Mr. France has been involved in various capacities in evaluating and remediating seepage issues for earth dams.
 He has written numerous papers on the topic, and in 2012 he was an invited speaker at a FEMA workshop on filters and seepage remediation.
-He was engaged by the Montana Dam Safety office to prepare a technical note on chimney filter design for posting on the State’s website, and he has been an instructor for ASDSO’s seepage analysis course; ASDSO workshops on seepage rehabilitation and internal erosion failure modes; and U.S. Army Corps of Engineers’ courses on seepage rehabilitation and embankment dam design.
-John has participated as facilitator or subject matter expert on numerous risk analyses of internal erosion issues, most recently serving as facilitator for an internal erosion risk analysis for Mosul Dam in Iraq.
-In 2017, he was the leader of the Independent Forensic Team charged with identifying the causes of the February 2017 Oroville Dam spillway incident.
+He was also engaged by the Montana Dam Safety office to prepare a technical note on chimney filter design for posting on the State’s website.
+Together with Jennifer Williams he has presented workshops on internal erosion failure modes for ASDSO and the States of Colorado and Wyoming.

 Jennifer L. Williams, P.E.